JoshuaKGoldberg/create-typescript-app/docs/OptOuts.md

 - `--exclude-lint-json`: Don't apply linting and sorting to `*.json` and `*.jsonc` files.
 - `--exclude-lint-knip`: Don't add Knip to detect unused files, dependencies, and code exports.
 - `--exclude-lint-md`: Don't apply linting to `*.md` files.
-- `--exclude-lint-package`: Don't add npm-package-json-lint to lint for package.json correctness.
+- `--exclude-lint-package-json`: Don't add npm-package-json-lint to lint for package.json correctness.
 - `--exclude-lint-packages`: Don't add a pnpm dedupe workflow to ensure packages aren't duplicated unnecessarily.
 - `--exclude-lint-perfectionist`: Don't apply eslint-plugin-perfectionist to ensure imports, keys, and so on are in sorted order.
 - `--exclude-lint-spelling`: Don't add cspell to spell check against dictionaries of known words.